Home | Slavery | Abolition | Equiano | Sancho | Cugoano | Places | Bookshop | Contact | Site Index | Search

 Sancho's Correspondence with John Meheux

-This letter was written to John Meheux in the penultimate year of Sancho's life.
-Meheux, it seems, was a close friend of Sancho.
-Indeed, 29 of Sancho's letters are addressed to him.
-Meheux was (as far as we can tell) a minor artist and print-maker and here Sancho appears to be offering some light-hearted criticism of one of Meheux's offerings.
-Keith Sandiford fundamentally misreads this letter, calling it 'a sharp sneer at the painting's clichés and a withering attack on the painter's style'.
-However, the 'abuse' here is what Angela Carter, writing in another context, has called 'the unmistakable language of male affection'.
+These two letters were written to John Meheux in the last years of Sancho's life.
+Meheux was, it seems, a minor artist and print-maker and a close friend of Sancho; 29 of Sancho's letters are addressed to him.
+In the first of these two letters, Sancho apologises for having overlooked Meheux's letter that came with a gift of a pig.
+It is one of Sancho's most exuberant pieces, demonstrating his great love of language.
+The letter is marred, however, by an unpleasant moment of casual antisemitism, a comment that has led some critics to question the extent of Sancho's 'universal toleration'.
+In the second letter, Sancho appears to be offering some light-hearted criticism of one of Meheux's artistic offerings.
+Keith Sandiford describes the letter as 'a sharp sneer at the painting's clichés and a withering attack on the painter's style'.
+I would argue, however, that the 'abuse' here is what Angela Carter, writing in another context, has called 'the unmistakable language of male affection'.
 It is also a conscious use of irony, here employed for personal rather than political effect, but highly suggestive of Sancho's willingness to employ irony for political ends.
 Above all, this letter is a bit of fun, showing Sancho's knowledge of the language of art criticism, but demonstrating that he was not in thrall to that rarefied discourse.

 October 17, 1779